Gordon-BP/superfan-bot/README.md

 * This time I'm going to make the Discord bot part I swear!
 * I love FastAPI but I'm dropping that so everything can be done solely through Discord.

+## To-Do List:
+- [ ] Pull all the wiki data and use it to populate the database, not just a locall-hosted sample
+- [ ] Memory management!
+Delete the XML files after embedding finishes
+- [ ] Get the docker image properly up and running
+- [ ] Configure the Google cloud VM to auto-start the discord bot and take the Discord token as an env variable
+- [ ] Create commands for adding Cohere and Pinecone API keys through Discord
+- [ ] (Do we always need to specify the index name when we query the index?)
+- [ ] Do a better job parsing the wiki data.
+Smaller chunks, no code, no redirects, no bullshit.
+- [ ] Experiment with different prompt screens and hyper parameters on the Cohere generate endpoint
+- [ ] Add optional code to interface with OpenAI endpoints (for people with $$$)
+- [ ] Make a cool github.io webpage with how-to information and gifs showing how cool this bot is
+- [ ] Feature to add custom data to the bot database via Google Sheet (for small talk or other stuff)

 ## Aknowledgements & Shout-Outs
 * Borgeuad et al over at https://arxiv.org/abs/2112.04426 whose RETRO architecture is the basis for this whole damn project.
 * OpenAI's cookbook recipe [Question Answering using Embeddings](https://github.com/openai/openai-cookbook/blob/main/examples/Question_answering_using_embeddings.ipynb) whose code I shamelessly stole many times over along with their